International Association for Feminist Economics

 The International Association for Feminist Economics (IAFFE) is a non-profit international association dedicated to raising awareness and inquiry of feminist economics.
-It has approximately six hundred members in sixty-four countries.
+It has some eight hundred members in over 90 countries.
 The association publishes a quarterly journal entitled Feminist Economics.
-Since 1998 IAFFE has held NGO special consultative status.

-The organization is made up of 'chapters' which conduct panel meetings alongside the meetings of other economic groups such as, the European Association for Evolutionary and Political Economy (EAEPE) and the American Economic Association (AEA).

 History

-In 1990 Diana Strassmann organized a panel named, Can feminism find a home in economics?
-Members of the audience were invited specifically, by Jean Shackelford and April Aerni, to join a start-up network for economists which would be overtly feminist in outlook.
-In 1992 this network became the International Association for Feminist Economics (IAFFE) with Shackleford becoming their first president.
+In 1990 Diana Strassmann organized a panel named, Can feminism find a home in economics? in which a number of scholars, including Nobel Prize-winner Claudia Goldin, participated.
+Strassmann credits Goldin for suggesting the panel's title.
+Jean Shackelford and April Aerni specifically invited members of the audience to join a start-up network for economists which would be overtly feminist in outlook.
+In 1992 this network became the International Association for Feminist Economics (IAFFE) with Shackleford becoming the first president.

-In 1998 IAFFE was made an NGO with special consultative status to the Economic and Social Council of the United Nations (ECOSOC).

 By 2003 IAFFE had more than five hundred members from over thirty countries.
 The association's president from 2003 to 2004 was Lourdes Benería.
 Shahra Razavi paid tribute to Benería in a speech at the IAFFE conference in 2012 describing Benería's work as, "not only empirically grounded and conceptually informed, but also contributing to a feminist critique that is systemic and connected to a broader critique of capitalism".

 IAFFE was awarded a grant of $1.5 million in 2010 from the Swedish International Development Agency (SIDA), to continue their work, including the publication of special issues of Feminist Economics.
-Since then the association has gone on to number six hundred members in sixty-four countries.
+Since then the association has gone on to number eight hundred members in over ninety countries.

-Chapters

-European chapter

-At the same time as IAFFE was setting up, a separate group of women, including Edith Kuiper, in the Netherlands organized a conference on feminist perspectives on economic theory called Out of the Margins.
-The conference brought many like minded people together who continued to network with one another and be involved in groups and activism, sometimes involving the IAFFE.
-(Another small group of Dutch economists founded another organization named FENN, the Feminist Economics Network in the Netherlands).
-In 1998, at a second Amsterdam conference, arrangements were made to hold the first meeting of IAFFE European chapter.

-The first official meeting of IAFFE Europe took place in Brussels in November 1998, there were twenty-five participants from ten countries and, as a result of the meeting, an e-mail list was created.
-Information about futures sessions and a report of the first meeting was sent to those interested, this led to more IAFFE panels (in 1999 and 2000) being organized for meetings of the European Association for Evolutionary and Political Economy (EAEPE).

-The European chapter of IAFFE continued to meet and Ailsa McKay, professor of economics at Glasgow Caledonian University, was its chair until her death in March 2014.